Table of Contents

-Suppose you sustained these or any other injuries due to an accident in a parking lot.
-In that case, you may be entitled to a sizeable financial parking lot accident settlement for your medical expenses, lost earnings, and other damages.
+Suppose you sustained any injuries due to an accident in a parking lot, you may be eligible to file a lawsuit.
+In that case, you are entitled to a sizeable parking lot accident settlement for your medical expenses, lost earnings, and other damages.

 What are the Common Types of Accidents in a Parking Lot?

 Numerous accidents in parking lots happen because of the potential for confusion regarding the movement of pedestrians and traffic, such as when:

 Single vehicle crash: A moving car collides with a fixed item, like a sign, concrete board, or building, in a parking garage or lot.
 Although the driver of the car would usually be held responsible, negligence on the part of the property owner can play a vital role in some single-vehicle collision in parking lot.